ImranOpenFin/log-manager-cli/README.md

 All commands return JSON responses from the log management service.
 All commands require at least the base url and the api key to be configured either in config.ini or the arguments `--base-url` or `--api-key`.
 For downloading logs, an RSA private key file in PEM form must also be configured in either config.ini or the argument `--private-key`.
+In order to obtain an `--api-key`, please contact support@openfin.co, the API needs to be linked to your applications license key please provide this when requesting the api key.
 If the aforementioned configuration items are provided both in the config.ini file and as a command line argument, the command line argument will take precedence.
+If you are running the Log Manager cli on windows, please use Powershell.

 ### Commands
 * `oflog --get-app-names`: list all the application names.